Eye-Tracking for Diverse and Advanced Learning Techniques in Chemistry Education

 A FIRST-PERSON PERSPECTIVE

 Here’s how one type of eye-tracking apparatus works–the eye-tracking glasses.
-Students wear specially designed eyeglasses which track exactly where their eyes are focused during online learning sessions.
-There are other hardware devices that are unobtrusive and easily placed along the edge of a monitor to track eye-movement as well.
+Students wear specially designed eyeglasses that track exactly where their eyes are focused during online learning sessions.
+There are other hardware devices that are unobtrusive and easily placed along the edge of a monitor to track eye movement as well.

 Eye-tracking measures the following attributes: